 Kungsleden: An Overview Of Sweden’s Famous Hiking TrailNovember 1, 2019

-While putting together our recent roundup of Swedish horror movies to binge before Halloween, we came across Kungsleden, or King’s Trail, which is featured prominently in “The Ritual.”
+While putting together roundup of Swedish horror movies to binge before Halloween, we came across Kungsleden, or King’s Trail, which is featured prominently in “The Ritual.”
 In the film, King’s Trail is portrayed as a beautiful, yet terrifying place, playing the home of a menacing being that haunts a group of four who are hiking the trail after the death of a friend.

 In reality, Kungsleden is one of Sweden’s most-famous and beloved hiking trails.
 Situated in northern Sweden, the trail stretches 270 miles (440 km) and lies between Abisko in the north and Hemavan in the south.
 But it’s not just Swedes who have esteem for the trail: National Geographic named it as one of the best hikes in the world.